verdverm/verdverm.github.io/_sr/01a-intro.md

 ##### A Brief Computational History

-For more than 4000 years,
+For many thousands of years,
-humans have been using
-mathematical formulae
-to understand and study the world.
+humans have been using mathematics to understand and study the world.
 Mathematics is our bridge
-between the world and science.
+between the world, the science, and each other.
-It is through this language
-that we communicate our discoveries with each other.
+It is through communications in this language, the writing of formulaic descriptions, that we share our discoveries and understandings with each other.
+Without a doubt,
+mathematics has been an integral part of human growth and progress.

-With the invention of calculus and the start of the Industrial Revolution, equations became centric to progress.
+With the invention of calculus, and the start of the Industrial Revolution, equations became synonymous with progress.
-By discovering a formulaic description of a problem, scientists and engineers gained insights and created solutions.
+Machines and math brought order to chaos.
+During World War II
+it was becoming apparent

-During World War II, in became apparent that humans were reaching the limit of their calculation abilities.
+that humans were reaching the limit of their calculation abilities.
-The military was employing hundreds of women, known as "computers," to perform calculations for artillery aiming tables.
+The US military was employing hundreds of women, known as "computers," to perform calculations for artillery aiming tables.
-Completing the table for a single artillery gun would take several months and was error prone.
+Completing the table for a single artillery gun would take several months and was prone to errors.
 It was during these dark times that the first electronic computers were used to replace the human calculators.